-It all began in June 2015 when the Ladakh Taxi Union reached their own (non-approved by administration, please read) resolution that the tourism potential of Ladakh is being exploited by use of malpractices such as private hired vehicles (white number plate), self drive vehicles (black number plate vehicles) and motorbikes for commercial use in Ladakh.
-The resolution can be found below:
+It all began in June 2015 when the Ladakh Taxi Union reached their own (non-approved by administration, please read) resolution that the tourism potential of Ladakh is being exploited by use of malpractices such as privately hired vehicles (white number plate), self-drive vehicles (black number plate vehicles) and motorbikes for commercial use in Ladakh.
+The resolution can be found below.

 Soon after the resolution, there were isolated incidents of blocking hired self-drive cars and bikes in Ladakh and forcing its occupants to hire a local vehicle to do sightseeing within Ladakh.
-In some cases, tyres were deflated, people were surrounded.
-You can even read the advisory issued by Zoomcar themselves to all their customers below as well:
+In some cases, tires were deflated, people were surrounded.
+You can even read the advisory issued by Zoomcar themselves to all their customers below as well.

 This clearly says, that Zoomcar also knows about the taxi union forced rule and advice taking rented cars for sightseeing in Ladakh thereby.
 The law is legal or illegal, as of now it does not matter unless you want to go and fight it out in court which I feel a similar case is being fought in Jammu High court against the ban of outside rented bikes not allowed in Ladakh for sightseeing since last year.
 But, yes this forced up issue or rule has been around now and also appears that will continue too.
 So, all fellow travelers must have a caution that they are panics with this forced non-approved rule by taxi union.